 Finish off the day with a taste of the local limoncello and a sunset boat ride.

 Once again, take Trenitalia.
 Trains traveling from Rome to Sorrento depart from either Roma Termini or Tiburtina train station and around 2 hours to arrive in Sorrento.

 Perugia, a small town just north of Rome is a charming and authentic way to spend the day.
 Known worldwide for its annual chocolate festival, make sure you have plenty of time to peruse the plethora of artisan chocolate shops.
 The white chocolate with fruit is a local specialty!
 Wander slightly outside the city center for incredible views of the Umbrian countryside and don’t forget to try a chocolate beer!

 Getting to Perugia from Rome

 From Rome to Perugia by train is 3 hours and 33 minutes.
-On an average weekday, there are about 23 trains travelling from Roma Termini to Perugia.
+On an average weekday, there are about 23 trains running from Roma Termini to Perugia.

 Getting to Assisi from Rome

 Trenitalia runs about 19 trains each day from Rome’s Termini station to Assisi’s small local station.
 The train trip takes a minimum of 1 hour and 50 minutes.

 Located at the feet of the Alban Hills, Castelli Romani is actually a series of castle-like communes.
 Since ancient times, these structures have proved refuge from the city– and still today modern Romans flock to the area on sweltering summer days.
 Sprawl on the green lawns of the Castelli, eventually making your way to one of the local fraschette.
 These rural, no-frills eateries serve traditional cured meats, rustic pasta dishes and local white wine.